Food Allergy Form

 During a dining experience

 This will likely be the most appropriate time to use a Food Allergy Form.
-If the restaurant, cruise, or whatever organizer is keen on accommodating people with specific allergies and particular dietary preferences, the staff can use this form to gather information from customers, or the customers can bring a copy of a filled-out form themselves.
+If the restaurant, cruise, or any organizer is keen on accommodating people with specific allergies and particular dietary preferences, the staff can use this form to gather information from customers, or the customers can bring a copy of a filled-out form themselves.
 This form should provide the necessary information to the staff to prepare for the dining experience and prevent allergic reactions.

 In school or work settings

 Schools and offices should have Food Allergy Forms so that staff are aware of any allergies their students or employees may have.
 This is so they can make the necessary preparations to ensure that the school or office environment is safe for students or employees with allergies.
-They can make adjustments like ensuring particular desks or office rooms are squeaky clean for those allergic to dust or by ensuring alternative food options in the cafeteria.

 Specific people will become aware of a person's allergies